mjachi/wizard-shell/README.md

 TODO

-- Completions: the tree is populated successfully, but pressing TAB to retrieve the appropriate completion leads to a seg-fault immediately.
-Issue of scale?
-Path list of executables is significantly larger on both laptop and Gentoo machine, despite being relatively minimal installs.
 - Aliasing: The HT structure seems sound.
 This feature just needs to be implemented in whole.
     In between retrieving the buffer line and tokenizing, there will be a "resolve_alias_and_shortcuts" to, well, resolve the aliases and shortcuts.
 For now, both